 1.3.
-The adoption and implementation of an Organisation, Management and Control Model involving the Entity's exemption from administrative liability a) it has adopted and effectively implemented - prior to the commission of the offence - a Management, Organisation and Control Model (hereinafter, "Model" for short) appropriate to preventing offences such as those which occurred;
+The adoption and implementation of an Organisation, Management and Control Model involving the Entity's exemption from administrative liability

 In Sections 6 and 7 of the Decree, the Legislator has recognised specific forms of exemption of Entities from administrative liability.